 All this at a time when Europe is coping with the biggest migration flow in half a century and a resurgent Russia in the East.

-Where I think Mead gets too America-centric is when he blames Barack Obama, who, he writes, “has done less for Europe than any American president since the 1930s.”
+Where I think Mead gets too America-centric is when he blames Barack Obama, who, he argues, “has done less for Europe than any American president since the 1930s.”

 That is not to say Obama’s administration couldn’t have managed better.
 As Mead points out, its response to the euro crisis was shortsighted and feeble: